 - Cauliflower: I recommend using fresh cauliflower in this recipe.
 Frozen won't give you the right texture.

-- Eggs: Used here as a binding agent.
-I use large eggs in most of my recipes, this one included.
+- Eggs: Used as a binding agent.

-- Kosher salt and black pepper: I only use ½ teaspoon of kosher salt in the crust, since the toppings are quite salty.
+- Kosher salt and black pepper: I only use ½ teaspoon of kosher salt in the crust since the toppings are quite salty.

 - Spices: I like to use dried oregano and garlic powder.
 They nicely flavor the crust and help to mask the flavor of the cauliflower.